Sum of Measures 1—5 (Total Package)

 |12A - Measures affecting travel and transport (local and international)||

 April 2020: (i) Closure of public transportation and ban on domestic and international flights (except chartered flights) until July 22; (ii) Private vehicles are allowed to operate on an alternating odd-even license-plate-number basis, corresponding to the calendar date; (iii) 20 July 2020, The government announced that all flights and transportation will be resumed from August 17; (iv) 11 August 2020, Other containment measures include restrictions on domestic and international passenger flights until August 31.
 Long distance buses will now be allowed to ply from September 1; (v) 25 August 2020, The government announced that it will resume flights to repatriate Nepali workers stranded abroad until August 31.
 After that, airlines will be allowed to operate limited regular international flights; (vi) 31 August 2020, The government has extended the suspension on long-route transportation and domestic flights until September 16.
-International flights will resume on September 1, but only for Nepalis and diplomats (no foreign tourists).
+International flights will resume on September 1, but only for Nepalis and diplomats (no foreign tourists); (vii) 23 December 2020 The government restricted entry of passengers originating from or transiting through the United Kingdom due to concerns about the new strain of the coronavirus.

 |12B - Measures affecting business and workplace||